DerekLai0109/ai_challenge_taiwan_2018_private/svmcoding.md

 180302 CCL

-The objective of a Linear SVC \(support Vector Classifier\) is ~~_**to fit to**_~~ the data you provided, returning a "best fit" hyperplane that categorizes your data.
-After getting the hyperplane, you can feed some features to your classifier to see what the "predicted" class is.
+The objective of a Linear SVC \(support Vector Classifier\) is to obtain a best fit hyperplane \(classifier\) to categorize the data.

+After getting the hyperplane, the classifier can predict the class \(類別\) based on the input features.

 A simple supervised learning example working with Linear SVC is descirbed in this article.

 ![](/assets/SVM_Procedure.jpg)